Namibia

 Summary Points:

-Reports indicate that Namibia launched its green hydrogen strategy in November 2022.
-In the reporting, the mines minister is noted as highlighting Namibia’s ambition to produce green hydrogen, as well as developing exports of hydrogen derivatives, such as green ammonia, e-methanol, synthetic kerosene and hot- briquetted iron, including the manufacture of more complex products, such as green zinc and steel.
+Namibia’s ambition to produce green hydrogen, as well as developing exports of hydrogen derivatives, such as green ammonia, e-methanol, synthetic kerosene and hot- briquetted iron.

-In the reporting, the mines minister is noted as highlighting an aspiration to develop three hydrogen valleys: in the southern region of ǁKaras, the central region, including Walvis Bay port and the capital Windhoek, and the northern region of Kunene.
+In supporting the 2050 ramp-up target, the strategy highlights the aspiration to develop three hydrogen valleys: in the southern region of Kharas, the central region, including Walvis Bay port and the capital Windhoek, and the northern region of Kunene.